Dr Paul D Jepson

 1991: BVMS, University of Glasgow Veterinary School.

-After two years in general veterinary practice I joined the Institute of Zoology (IoZ) in 1993 as veterinary pathologist/project coordinator for the UK Department of the Environment-funded Marine Mammal Strandings Project (England and Wales).
-From July 2003 until December 2006 I was a post-doctoral Researcher (PDRA) at IoZ and remained Technical Co-ordinator (Defra-funded UK Cetacean Strandings Investigation Programme).
-In 2006 I was awarded a 5-year RCUK Fellowship in Marine Mammal Epidemiology at the Institute of Zoology and I was the PhD student Graduate Tutor (Institute of Zoology) from 2007-2012.
-I was promoted to Senior Research Fellow at IoZ in January 2007.
-In August 2007 I was became an internal examiner (MSc Wild Animal Health/Wild Animal Biology) co-taught by the Royal Veterinary College (University of London) and the IoZ.
-I am currently a member of the International Council for Exploration of the Sea (ICES) Working Group on Marine Mammal Ecology (2010-present) and a member of the IUCN Wildlife Health Specialist Group.
+I joined the Institute of Zoology (IoZ) in 1993 as veterinary pathologist/project coordinator for the UK Department of the Environment-funded Marine Mammal Strandings Project (England and Wales) after two years in general veterinary practice.
+From July 2003 until December 2006 I was a post-doctoral Researcher (PDRA) at IoZ and remained Technical Co-ordinator of the Defra-funded UK Cetacean Strandings Investigation Programme.
+I was awarded a 5-year RCUK Fellowship in Marine Mammal Epidemiology at the IoZ in 2006 and appointed Graduate Tutor from 2007-2012.
+I was promoted to Senior Research Fellow in 2007 and Reader in 2013.
+In August 2007 I’m an internal examiner (MSc Wild Animal Health/Wild Animal Biology) co-taught by the Royal Veterinary College (University of London) and the IoZ.
+I am currently a member of the International Council for Exploration of the Sea (ICES) Working Group on Marine Mammal Ecology (2010-present) and a member of the IUCN Wildlife Health Specialist Group and IUCN Cetacean Specialist Group.

 I am currently the main grant holder for the UK Cetacean Strandings Investigation Programme